Niamh Lalor

 Separate briefings on the regulation of service providers to different types of funds are available upon request.

-Where the fund is to be marketed to investors in the EU / EEA then the impact of the AIFMD on Jersey AIFMs and AIFs is as follows:
+Where the fund is to be marketed to investors in the EU / EEA then the impact of the AIFMD on Jersey AIFMs and AIFs depends on the type of fund.

 These funds must apply to the JFSC for an AIF Certificate pursuant to Jersey’s Alternative Investment Funds (Jersey) Regulations (the AIF Regulations) and comply with the applicable sections of the JFSC’s Code of Practice for Alternate Investment Funds and AIF Services Businesses (the AIF Code), which mirrors the AIFMD Level 2 Regulation.